Sabbath: Secular traditions

 Secular use of "Sabbath" for "rest day", while it usually refers to the same period of time (Sunday) as the majority Christian use of "Sabbath", is often stated in North America to refer to different purposes for the rest day than those of Christendom.
 In McGowan v.
 Maryland (1961), the Supreme Court of the United States held that contemporary Maryland blue laws (typically, Sunday rest laws) were intended to promote the secular values of "health, safety, recreation, and general well-being" through a common day of rest, and that this day coinciding with majority Christian Sabbath neither reduces its effectiveness for secular purposes nor prevents adherents of other religions from observing their own holy days.
 Massachusetts, uncharacteristically, does not specify which day of the week its "Day of Rest" statute applies to, providing only that one day off from work is required every week; an unspecified weekly day off is a very widespread business production cycle.
 The Supreme Court of Canada, in R. v.
 Big M Drug Mart Ltd. (1985) and R. v.
 Edwards Books and Art Ltd. (1986), found some blue laws invalid for having no legitimate secular purpose, but others valid because they had no religious purpose.

 The weekend is that period of the week set aside by custom or law for rest from labor.
-In many countries the non-working days are Saturday and Sunday, and in that case "the weekend" is often considered to begin when Friday's workday ends.
+In many countries, the non-working days are Saturday and Sunday, so "the weekend" is often considered to begin when Friday's workday ends.
 This five-day workweek arose in America when labor unions attempted to accommodate Jewish Sabbath, beginning at a New England cotton mill and also instituted by Henry Ford in 1926; it became standard in America by about 1940 and spread among English-speaking and European countries to become the international workweek.
 China adopted it in 1995 and Hong Kong by 2006.
-Businesses in India and some other countries might follow either the international workweek or a more traditional plan that is nearly the same but includes half a day of work on Saturday.
-While Indonesia and Lebanon have the international workweek, in most Muslim countries Friday is the weekend, alone or with Thursday (all or half) or Saturday.
+Businesses in India and some other countries might follow either the international workweek or a more traditional plan that is similar but includes a half-day on Saturday.
+While Indonesia and Lebanon have the international workweek, in most Muslim countries, Friday is the weekend, alone or with Thursday (all or half) or Saturday.
 Some universities permit a three-day weekend from Friday to Sunday.
-The weekend in Israel, Nepal, and parts of Malaysia, is Friday (all or half) and Saturday.
+The weekend in Israel, Nepal, and parts of Malaysia is Friday (all or half) and Saturday.
 Only the one-day customary or legal weekends are usually called "Sabbath".